bliss-doctest/doctest/src/site/markdown/README.md

 based on junit, html client, ...

-Test your rest-API and create an always-uptodate documentation for it
+Test your rest-API and create an always-uptodate documentation for it.